real-re/nsv2-website/docs/game-guides/index.en.md

 | Special Ninja | Whether to enable special ninja (Musou only) | Disabled |
 | Endless Mode  | No time limit (Musou only)                   | Disabled |

+## Game Level

+> Game levels are divided into three levels: Easy, Normal, and Hard.

+- Hard: Enemy guardian is enabled, our guardian is disabled (default)
+- Normal: Enemy guardian is enabled, our guardian is disabled or disable all
+- Easy: Enemy guardian is disabled, our guardian is enabled

 ## Characters

 !!! warning "In development ..."